ana-xavier/PraticeC/README.md

-# PraticeC
+# Practicing the C language 👩‍💻

-In this repository will have my training codes in the C programming language.
+- StartingWithPointers: here you'll find 4 exercises to pratice pointers in vectors.